How Does Silica Gel Work?

 How does silica gel work?
 (Moisture Protection)

 Silica or silicon dioxide is the same stuff as quartz and sand.
 It’s a desiccant, meaning that it adsorbs and holds water vapor.
-They deal with moisture in a pretty interesting way: through adsorption, not absorption.
+They deal with moisture pretty interestingly: through adsorption, not absorption.
 It controls humidity to avoid spoilage or degradation of goods.

-• Absorption is when material permeates or is drawn into a substance like the way plant and animal cells, or the cells in a sponge, soak up water.
+• Absorption is when material permeates or is drawn into a substance like a plant and animal cells or the cells in a sponge soak up water.

 • Adsorption is when a material sticks to the surface of a substance.